-Woman accused in death of newborn released from jail
+Woman accused in death of newborn granted pretrial release

 SIOUX FALLS, S.D.
-(AP) - A Sioux Falls woman accused in the 1981 death of her newborn has been released from jail.
+(AP) - A Sioux Falls woman charged with murder in the 1981 death of her newborn has been released from jail.

 The Argus Leader reports Theresa Bentaas posted bond Monday.
 The 57-year-old Bentaas has been in the Minnehaha County Jail since her arrest March 8.
-She’s charged with first- and second-degree murder and first-degree manslaughter in the death of her baby who was left in a ditch.
+She is charged with first- and second-degree murder and first-degree manslaughter in the death of her baby, who was left in a ditch.

 Police said they used DNA and genealogy sites to determine she was the mother of the infant, called Baby Andrew.
 The child died of exposure.